NebzHB/dependance.lib/README.md

 # NEW

-Implement your own error handler add your handler anywhere after the *include header* and before the `post` :
+Implement your own error handler : add your handler anywhere after the *include header* and before the `post` cmd :

 ```
 add_fix_handler "string to grep in errors" "message to show if the string is found" "command to fix the error"